Rebecca Stott: Memoir

 In June 2017, Stott published In the Days of Rain, a family memoir about growing up in the Exclusive Brethren a group who now call themselves the Plymouth Brethren Christian Church, a secretive and separatist Christian fundamentalist cult.
 It won the 2017 Costa Book Awards in the Biography category.
 Francis Spufford, author of Golden Hill, described it as 'A marvellous, strange, terrifying book', and Mark Mills, author of The Savage Garden, as 'Truly magnificent: a big, beautiful, brutal, and tender masterpiece.
 A deeply affecting human story that also goes to the dark heart of who we are and how the world works'.
-The Times reviewer described it as 'compassionate and furious' and 'an intense accomplishment'.
+The Times reviewer described it as 'furious and compassionate'.

 Soon after In the Days of Rain was published, Massimo Introvigne, Turin sociologist of religion and director of the Center for Studies on New Religions (CESNUR) reviewed the memoir at considerable length in his organisation's self-published journal CESNUR.
 Introvigne and his group argue that groups like the Jehovah's Witnesses, The Plymouth Brethren Christian Church and Scientologists are not cults but are instead 'new religions' that are victimised and must be defended.
 Introvigne, who has several times defended cults in legal settings as an expert witness, argues that brainwashing is a myth.
 Introvigne's largely critical review of In the Days of Rain appeared immediately on the Plymouth Brethren Christian Church's website as evidence that the memoir had been 'discredited'.
 Despite Stott's scholarly historical research, her use of her father's large archive of private Brethren materials and his extensive firsthand witness, as well as her interviews with many eyewitnesses, Introvigne questioned the reliability of Stott’s account, noting that she left the Exclusive Brethren at age seven.
 He also accused her of relying on "anti-Brethren literature".
 Introvigne cited 'errors', describing Stott’s account of the group's 'breaking of bread' as a form of transubstantiation and a confusion between biblical figures Job and Jonah as 'gross theological inaccuracies'.
 Despite Stott's use of many eyewitness accounts, Introvigne, in line with Brethren official accounts, also challenged the accuracy of allegations made against Brethren leader James Taylor Jr., citing legal retractions and court settlements in the Netherlands that found key accusations were 'fabricated'.

+Personal life

+Stott lives in Sussex.
+She has three grown children, one of whom is the actress Hannah Morrish.